tdimitrov/tranqap/docs/index.rst

-.. rpcap documentation master file, created by sphinx-quickstart on Sun Apr  7 22:13:44 2019.
+.. tranqap documentation master file, created by sphinx-quickstart on Sun Apr  7 22:13:44 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to rpcap's documentation!
+Welcome to tranqap's documentation!
 =================================

 .. toctree::